Alrix Da Costa

-Alrix Da Costa (born 2 October 1997) is a French professional rugby league footballer who plays as a for the Catalans Dragons in the Super League and France at international level.
+Alrix Da Costa (born 2 October 1997) is a French professional rugby league footballer who plays as a for Hull FC in the Super League and at international level.

 Da Costa has spent time on loan Saint-Esteve in the Elite One Championship.

 Background

 Da Costa was born in Foix, France.

 Club career

 Catalans Dragons

 Da Costa came through the junior ranks at Catalans and represented France at junior level.
 He made his Super League debut in the victory at St Helens on 14 April 2016.

 Da Costa missed Catalans 2021 Super League Grand Final loss to St Helens RFC due to injury, however he was an integral member of the team which won the League Leaders Shield that season.

 Da Costa was limited to only ten matches with Catalans in the 2023 Super League season and missed their 2023 Super League Grand Final loss against Wigan.

+Hull FC

+On 20 June 2026, it was reported that Da Costa would be joining Hull FC for the 2027 Super League season.

 International career

 On 22 October 2016, Da Costa made his international debut for France in their end of year test match against England in Avignon.

 He was selected in France 9s squad for the 2019 Rugby League World Cup 9s.